 One of the biggest hurdles to running an interactive town hall is actually interacting with all the employees.
 With an audience response system such as Poll Everywhere, the audience submits live questions and comments from the privacy of their phones.
 This is an excellent way to include both in-person and remote attendees simultaneously.
 Here’s how it works:

-Present the polls during your town hall.
+- Present the polls during your town hall.
 Poll Everywhere slides are presented just like any other slide in your deck.
-Instructions for the audience are included in the slide as well.

 Replace the script with an outline

 With an audience response system, the presenter speaks directly with the audience.
 This means, as the organizer, you no longer need to script out every single word.
 Instead, you’re free to focus on the flow of the town hall.
 How will you incorporate live feedback into your town hall meeting format, and when?
 Here are some ideas to help you make the most of your ARS.